aiidateam/AEP/001_drop_python2/readme.md

-# Schedule for drop of support of Python 2.7
+# AEP 001: Schedule for drop of support of Python 2.7

 | AEP number | 001                                                          |
 |------------|--------------------------------------------------------------|